Christian nationalists: Wanting to put God into US government

 But another pastor in the Bible Belt, Kevin Riggs, has been watching the direction of the church with alarm.

 He grew up as a conservative evangelical and had dreams of becoming a megachurch pastor.
-Then his exposure to international and inner city students helped him see more clearly God's concern for social justice in the Bible.
+Then his exposure to international and inner-city students helped him see more clearly God's concern for social justice in the Bible.
 He now works with community activists in a marginalised neighbourhood of Franklin, just south of Nashville.

-Riggs says he has friends who have had to leave their churches for speaking out against former President Trump or the religious right: "There's division in the church like I haven't seen it (before)," he says.
+Riggs says he has friends who have had to leave their churches for speaking out against former President Trump or the religious right: "There's division in the church like I haven't seen it [before]," he says.

 "You hear the term a lot in evangelical circles, that we're fighting a cultural war," he continues.
 "And I think you can very easily replace the word culture with civil.
 It's been a cold civil war about ideology.
 But that could very quickly become violent.
 The right will have a tendency to take up arms to protect their rights."